 All employees will be provided with the required personal protective equipment and will be trained on how to properly use it.

 b.
-Fire/ Explosion Equipment
+Fire Equipment

 A list of all emergency equipment stored on site in response to a fire emergency is listed below.
-The location of the employee work areas, entrances, exits, and emergency equipment are clearly marked in Figure 2 below.
+The location of the employee work areas, entrances, exits, and emergency equipment are clearly marked in the following: